sf-wdi-21/notes/week-07/day-03-views-assets/dawn-rails-review/README.md

 * use an application that is seeded with other users that have goals using a seed file.
 * go to `/users/:id/goals` and see all of any user's goals

-##Game Rules

-* The class is split into random groups.
-* A student is chosen from the first group, who comes to the front of the class to **drive** the coding the solution (the instructor will type what is said).
-* The student gets a point for the group for a solution that passes the user story.
-* If they do not know the answer they can share a point with another group who will provide them a solution, otherwise there group does not receive a point.
-* A student is chosen from the next group, and so on, continuing to cycle through all the groups until all students have been called on or time has run out.
-Note that a student cannot be called on more than once.

-*Maybe there's an [app](https://github.com/iliastsangaris/random-groups) to help us do this?*